-Hepatitis B is a form of hepatitis caused by a virus that infects the liver.
+Hepatitis B (or hep B) is a form of hepatitis caused by a virus that infects the liver.
 It's easy to pass on during sex or by sharing injecting equipment.
 Most people who get it make a full recovery, but for a minority it can be more serious.

 Hepatitis B symptoms

 Many people who get hepatitis B notice no symptoms, or have ones so mild that they're easily missed.
 But after some weeks or months the infection can cause:

 - extreme tiredness